jcesarprog/Challenges/FrontendMentor/01-stats-preview-card-component/README.md

 # Frontend Mentor - Stats preview card component

 ![Design preview for the Stats preview card component coding challenge](./design/desktop-preview.jpg)

-## Welcome! 👋

-Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a basic understanding of HTML and CSS.**

 ## The challenge